Professor of Physics

 At North Park since: 2005

 Johnny Lin was drawn to North Park for its unique integration of faith and academia.
-“It is a goal in all my classes that the students will learn something more about worshipping God in the study of the content of the course,” he says.
+“It is a goal in all my classes that the students will learn something more about worshiping God in the study of the content of the course,” he says.

 Johnny’s expertise as an atmospheric scientist allows students to examine the city of Chicago and the world around them through the lens of creation care.
 “In my Climate Dynamics course,” he says, “we have a lab where students wade in the North Branch of the Chicago River to measure its profile and speed, and the elevation of the water surface.”

 Where you apply those skills, and how you build off that foundation, Johnny says, is up to you.
 But he will be there to help guide you.
-“When you’re part of the physics department, you’re part of a family.
+“When you’re part of the physics and engineering department, you’re part of a family.
 We will walk alongside you as you meet the challenge of physics.
 You won’t be alone in the adventure.”

 PhD, Atmospheric Sciences, University of California, Los Angeles